deeplearning4j/deeplearning4j/multinetwork.md

 The output layer for a multilayer network is typically a [logistic regression classifier](http://en.wikipedia.org/wiki/Multinomial_logistic_regression), which sorts results in zeros and ones.
 This is a discriminatory layer used for classification of input features based on the final hidden layer of the deep network.

-A multi layer network is composed of the following kinds of layers:
+A multilayer network is composed of the following kinds of layers:

-* *k* single layer networks
+* *K* single layer networks

-* a softmax regression output layer.
+* A softmax regression output layer.

-Training a multi layer network:
+Below is what you need to think about in training a network.

 ## parameters

 ### learning rate

-The typical value is between 0.001 and 0.1.
-The learning rate, or step rate, is the rate at which a function steps within a search space.
-Smaller learning rates mean higher training times, but may lead to more precise results.
+The learning rate, or step rate, is the rate at which a function steps through the search space.
+The typical value of the learning rate is between 0.001 and 0.1.
+Smaller steps mean higher training times, but can lead to more precise results.

 ### momentum

-Momentum is an additional factor in determining how fast an optimization algorithm converges.
+Momentum is an additional factor in determining how fast an optimization algorithm converges on the optimum point.

 ### L2 Regularization constant

 This is the lambda discussed in the equation [here](http://ufldl.stanford.edu/wiki/index.php/Backpropagation_Algorithm).

-Pretraining Step
+*Pretraining step*

 For pretraining -- i.e. learning the features via reconstruction at each layer -- each network is trained and then the output is piped into the next layer.

-Finetuning step
+*Finetuning step*

 Finally, the [logistic regression](http://en.wikipedia.org/wiki/Multinomial_logistic_regression) output layer is trained, and then back propagation happens for each layer.